 Further, the markets for the company's products are characterized by changing technology and evolving industry standards.
-The company's ability to compete in the past has depended in part on the company's ability to develop innovative new products and bring them to market more quickly than the company's competitors.
 The company's ability to compete successfully will depend, in large part, on its ability to enhance and improve its existing products, to continue to bring innovative products to market in a timely fashion, to adapt the company's products to the needs and standards of its current and potential customers and to continue to improve operating efficiencies and lower manufacturing costs.
 Moreover, competitors may develop technologies or products that render the company's products obsolete or less marketable.
-If the company's products, markets and services are not competitive, the company's business, financial condition and operating results will be materially harmed.
+If the company is unable to successfully compete in this highly competitive environment, the company's business, financial condition and operating results will be materially harmed.